 Internet Marketing for Financial Advisors can seem pretty complicated if you’re just getting into it, but like eating an elephant, it’s not so hard if you take it a bite at a time.
 I’ve put together the list below, in order from basic to more advanced tactics, outlining in detail the steps advisors can take to dominate their competition online.
-I’ve also provided a printable PDF checklist so you can keep track of your progress.

 1. Claim and complete our Google My Business Profile.

 As discussed in a previous post, “SEO for financial advisors is a local game” the vast majority of advisors draw most of their client-base from their immediate area, and without a Google MyBusiness profile, you’re going to have trouble showing up in the top search results for terms like “financial advisor near me,” or “financial planner in (insert location).
 Even if you’re not so concerned about ranking for these “non-branded” terms, you want people to find you, your location, and your contact info easily when they search for branded terms.

 2. Submit your site to local direct to local directories, and make sure that the listings are complete and consistent.

 Google My Business is by far not the only local directory.
 There are more than 50 local directories that you want to be listed in.
 Some, like Yelp!, Yahoo, and MapQuest; you’re likely familiar with.
 Many you’ve probably never heard of, but search engines use directory data from all of them in ranking algorithms, and some provide data to other services like vehicle navigation systems.